out4b/cdif/README.md

 * The value of ```schema``` keyword refer to the formal [JSON schema](http://json-schema.org/) definition to this data object.
 This value is a [JSON pointer](https://tools.ietf.org/html/rfc6901) refers to the variable's schema definition inside device's root schema document, which is either provided by CDIF or device modules.
 Authenticated clients, such as client web apps or third party web services may also retrieve the schema definitions associated with this reference through CDIF's RESTful interface and do proper validations if needed.
 * CDIF would internally resolve the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.

+This framework and its [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) implementation contains an example of providing schema definitions, and do data validations to complex-typed arguments to PTZ action calls.

 Eventing
 --------
 CDIF implemented a simple [socket.io](socket.io) based server to provide pub / sub model of eventing service.
 For now CDIF chooses socket.io as the eventing interface because its pub / sub based room API simplified our design.
 CDIF try not to invent its own pub / sub API but try to follow standardized technologies as much as possible.
 If there is such requirement in the future, we may extend this interface to support more pub / sub protocols such MQTT, AMQP and etc, given we know how to appropriately apply security means to them.